amirouche/foundation/docs/SCHEME20XY/README.md

 The problem was stated on [math.stackexchange.com](https://math.stackexchange.com/q/3146568/23663).
-Two answers were provided including an algorithm that allows to compute the minimal set of indices that allows to query any pattern in one hop.
+Two answers were provided including an algorithm that allows to compute the minimal set of indices allowing to query any pattern in one hop.

 **Note:** we only consider the case where the pattern is bound in one hop because otherwise it would require two or more database calls which are more costly.
-We trade some space on disk, to avoid to ask the database engine another join that could be expensive.
-Building a generic tuple store database without that constraint was not tried but it seems like downstream the code for querying is also more complex.
+We trade some space on disk, to avoid to ask the database engine another join that is expensive.
+Building a generic n-tuple store database without that constraint was not tried.
+Also downstream the code for querying is more complex.

 Here is the algorithm to compute the minimal set of permutations that allows to bind any pattern in one hop: